By Doug Winter – RareGoldCoins.com ……

 CoinWeek Content Partner

-Using the revised population estimates in the third edition of my book, it is possible to make some interesting observations and conclusions regarding Dahlonega coinage.
+Using the revised population estimates in the third edition of my book, it is possible to make some interesting observations and conclusions regarding coinage from the Dahlonega Mint.
 As an example, it is possible to estimate the average number of survivors for each denomination, the percentage of survivors by grade, and an overall percentage of survival for an entire denomination.

 Estimated Number Extant: 2415-3025

 - Very Fine and Below: 227-319

 - Very Fine and Below: 9.39-10.54

 - Uncirculated: 6.08-6.97

 Original Mintage Figure, all issues: 73,259-74,209